blkFinch/todo-api/README.md

 ```

 #NOTES
+To build react on rails app like this use

+'''
+rails new --database=postgresql --webpack=react --skip-sprockets -T
+'''

 ##Setting Up React
 /app/assets/ - Rails will compile any resources in this folder.
 JavaScript files in this folder can be included in your views with <%= javascript_include_tag %>.